astronomer/docs/software/customize-image.md

 If you do _not_ pin a package to a version, the latest version of the package that's publicly available will be installed by default.

 ### Add OS-level dependencies
-Add any OS-level packages you'd like to include to your `packages.txt` file.
+To add OS-level packages to an Airflow Deployment, add them to the Deployment `packages.txt` file.

 ### Rebuild your image